Skip to the main content

 Traits & Skills

-Radiological technologists need to have:
+Radiological technologists need:

-• sensitivity to the needs of ill and injured people
+• Empathy and sensitivity to the needs of sick and injured people

-• the ability to put people at ease
+• The ability to put people at ease

-• an interest in science and technology
+• An interest in science and technology

-• organizational skills
+• Organizational skills

-• problem-solving and critical-thinking skills
+• Problem-solving and critical-thinking skills

-• the ability to work well in a team
+• The ability to work well in a team

 They should enjoy:

-• using equipment to perform precise tasks
+• Using equipment to perform precise tasks

-• having procedures and standards for their work
+• Having procedures and standards for their work

-• keeping their skills up-to-date in this fast-changing, high-tech setting
+• Keeping their skills up to date in this fast-changing, high-tech setting

-• compiling data for research and statistics.
+• Compiling data for research and statistics

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.